You probably know all about traditional scholarships like those for students with good grades, witty essays, and unique backgrounds.

 A micro-scholarship is a scholarship offered online through sites that match students with colleges to earn money towards tuition.

-On sites like Raise.me, students sign up and select schools that they are interested in attending.
+On sites like Raise.me, students sign up and select the schools they're interested in attending.

-As you take part in activities that make progress towards high school graduation, you can also earn scholarships from individuals colleges and universities.
+As you take part in activities that make progress towards high school graduation, you can also earn scholarships from individual colleges and universities.

 What types of micro-scholarships are offered?